..

 GERMAN,CHADDER

-1929 - French Tour
+1929 - FRENCH TOUR

 Corinthians travelled to France over Easter 1929, arriving in Paris on March 28th.
 The following day, they faced Parisian Champions, Club Francais at the Stade Buffalo in Montrouge.
 A poor performance on a hard surface completely devoid of grass saw the tourists lose 2-1.
 The team left immediately after the game to catch the train to the south coast for two matches scheduled in Cannes.